by Joy Smith

 4. Remember: The Key Entrepreneurial Traits Aren’t Male or Female

-We have often read articles or hear industry influencers say that men are better at negotiating and leadership, whereas women excel at communication and listening.
-Though several such entrepreneurial traits have been labelled as male-or-female-oriented, they actually belong to both genders and are critical to entrepreneurial success.
+We have often read articles or heard industry influencers say that men are better at negotiating and leadership, whereas women excel at communication and listening.
+Though several such entrepreneurial traits have been labeled as male-or-female-oriented, they actually belong to both genders and are critical to entrepreneurial success.

 Joy Smith is a speaker, mentor, entrepreneur, mother of four, and grandmother of six.
-After trying a number of poor quality CBD products, she teamed up with her family to develop an organically grown, full spectrum hemp oil to help people who suffer from a wide array of ailments.
-Visit Joy’s website to learn more Joy Organics.
+After trying a number of poor-quality CBD products, she teamed up with her family to develop an organically grown, full-spectrum hemp oil to help people who suffer from a wide array of ailments.
+Visit Joy’s website to learn more about Joy Organics.